 How to Avoid Phthalates, Parabens, SLS, SLES, and Triclosan?

 You can avoid these harmful chemicals by choosing natural or organic hand and dish soap instead of the large mass-produced brands.
-We will have our own certified organic hand soap and dish soap and offer it in a recyclable pouch.
+We hand-pour our own organic hand soap and dish soap and offer it in a recyclable pouch.
 Our organic soap refills are made from a mixture of coconut and sunflower oil so you can rest assured that these 4 harmful chemicals are nowhere to be found in our products.